 SLP Student Commitment

-The Student Leadership Program (SLP) is a partnership between Gulfstream and Savannah-Chatham County Public Schools aimed to expose students to career opportunities in Chatham County and develop students’ personal leadership and work-ready skills.
+The Student Leadership Program (SLP) is a partnership between Gulfstream Belleville Township High School District 201, and Cahokia Unit School District #187 aimed to expose students to career opportunities in Chatham County and develop students’ personal leadership and work-ready skills.
 Being selected to be in SLP is an honor and privilege.
 Students admitted to the program will remain in the program throughout their sophomore, junior and senior year of high school as long as they meet the SLP Commitment Requirements.
 Failure to meet these requirements may result in removal from the program.
 Students in the program must commit to the following: